eckardm/archivesspace-to-deepblue/README.md

 Resource-to-Collection
 ======================

-usage: resource_to_collection.py [-h] -r RESOURCE {create,update}
+usage: resource_to_collection.py [-h] -r RESOURCE [-c COLLECTION] [-s SPACE]

-Create or update a DSpace collection from an ArchivesSpace resource.
+                                 [-u UNIQNAME]
+                                 {create,update}

+Create or update a DSpace Collection from an ArchivesSpace Resource (also creates an Archivematica Storage Service Location for the DSpace Collection, creates and links an ArchivesSpace Digital Object for the DSpace Collection to the ArchivesSpace Resource, and notifies the processor via a message on Slack).

 positional arguments:
   {create,update}       either create or update